 The blood cells in our body comprise red cells that carry oxygen and white cells that are part of our immune system.
 White blood cells comprise B-cells and T-cells that are circulating in the blood or are in the soft tissues of our body.
 Lymphomas are a type of cancer of these white blood cells.
 There are many (over 100) different types of lymphoma.
 Anaplastic Large Cell Lymphoma (ALCL) is an uncommon type of lymphoma.
 It is specifically a cancer of the T-cells.
 It can occur in anyone in their life-time (men and women) regardless of whether they have had surgery for anything.
 Although it is known to occur in the breasts of women who have never had breast implants, and is extremely rare, with an estimated risk of 3 in 100 million, it has been shown to occur with greater frequency in people in the tissue around some types of breast implant.
-As it is rare it has taken years of research to understand more about it, as even in 2019 when there have been tens of millions of women who have had breast implants across the world over the last 50-years, the number of cases of this uncommon lymphoma that have ever been reported around the world is under 2000.
-Individual lifetime risk may be 1 in 1000 or lower depending on which data set you review, and which type of implant you are looking at.
-Statistics on ALCL are prone to change.
+As it is uncommon it has taken years of research to understand more about it, as even in 2019 when there have been tens of millions of women who have had breast implants across the world over the last 50-years, the number of cases of this uncommon lymphoma that had ever been reported around the world was under 2000.
+Individual lifetime risk may be around 1 in 1000 or lower depending on which data set you review, and which type of implant you are looking at.
+Statistics on BIA-ALCL are prone to change.
 If you have breast implants, be reassured that this is an uncommon cancer and if it does occur is usually highly treatable when detected early; so educate yourself about how it can present, so you can always get on the correct diagnostic pathway promptly if you get symptoms.
 But be aware that the symptoms can be the same as someone with a ruptured implant, who has had trauma to the breast or who has no lymphoma.
 This means it can require patience to evaluate possible causes if you get a change that needs assessing- this in itself can cause you anxiety.
 When lymphoma of this type (ALCL) occurs in women with breast implants it is called Breast Implant Associated – Anaplastic Large Cell Lymphoma (BIA-ALCL).
 In this setting, it is distinct from other lymphomas, in that it begins in the tissue immediately next to the cosmetic breast implant- we call this tissue the ‘capsule’.

 Is BIA-ALCL a New Disease?

 It is not a new disease, but because it is so uncommon we are learning more about it each year, especially now that an association with implants has been discovered.
-The first patient reported with ALCL next to an implant was in 1997 associated with a saline breast implant.
+The first patient reported with BIA-ALCL next to an implant was in 1997 associated with a saline breast implant.
 Most medical people have only begun to hear about it in the last 10-years, and it was only recognized as a new disease entity in March 2016 by the World Health Organisation.
 Because it is so uncommon, most surgeons will have never dealt with a case personally.
 To put this into perspective, although we see around 60,000 new cases of breast cancer per year in the UK, we would only see around 10-20 new cases of BIA-ALCL per year.

-We do know a lot more about it in 2021 compared to just 4-years ago.
+We do know a lot more about it in 2022 compared to just 4-years ago.
 It is talked about at our surgical planning consultations for breast surgery whenever an implant is going to be used for either cosmetic breast surgery or reconstructive breast surgery.
-We understand that talking about rare risks can cause alarm and distress but it is important that you as a patient are informed about anything bad that could happen from having an implant- and this is also part of the informed consent process under my care.
+We understand that talking about uncommon risks can cause alarm and distress but it is important that you as a patient are informed about anything bad that could happen from having an implant- and this is also part of the informed consent process under my care.
 So please do not be alarmed by surgeons talking about it and if you have any concerns please bring them up.
-Very rare disorders can be difficult to study, but this is getting better with modern technology as data can be grouped together from across the World – over the last 10-years people have started to collect good quality data on BIA-ALCL and it is being studied by scientists – we are learning more about it.
+Very rare and uncommon disorders can be difficult to study, but this is getting better with modern technology as data can be grouped together from across the World – over the last 10-years people have started to collect good quality data on BIA-ALCL and it is being studied by scientists – we are learning more about it.